Bars & Pubs

 Gimlet's sister Apollo Inn is revered as one of the best bars in Melbourne.Image credit: Apollo Inn | Supplied

 Apollo Inn is the very swish sister venue to Gimlet on Flinders Lane.
 The 30-seat clandestine bar provides a prohibition-era feel reminiscent of a New York speakeasy-style bar.
 It’s the full cocktail bar experience—the suited-up staff shave ice by hand and mix cocktails for your viewing, from established classics including four types of martini, to speciality aperitifs like the French Picon Biere.
+And whether you’re coming up to your tenth visit or first, the cocktails change on a monthly basis.

 READ MORE